Shantanu-0101/Shantanu-0101/README.md

 - 🔭 Currently working at Pai Kane Group as an AI/ML intern.
 - 🗿 Learning Deep Learning
 - 💡 Interested in Web3
-- ⭐ Hoping for your Star
+- ⭐ Hoping for your Star.
 - 📫 Reach me at: [shantanupanchal.dev@gmail.com](#)